AdobeDocs/experience-platform.pt-BR/help/data-access/tutorials/python-sdk.md

 python3 setup.py bdist_wheel --universal
 ```

-No diretório do projeto, carregue a roda no ambiente Python 3.
+A partir do diretório do projeto, carregue a roda no seu [!DNL Python] ambiente 3.

 ```python
 pip3 install ./dist/<name_of_wheel_file>.whl